-Located in Hampshire, South England, New Forest used to be a royal hunting ground for William the Conqueror.
-Today, it is one of the most magical places in England and a perfect destination for family days out.
+Nestled in Hampshire, South England, the New Forest has rich roots dating back to its days as a royal hunting ground for William the Conqueror.
+Today, it has transformed into one of England’s most magical destinations – a playground for nature enthusiasts and history buffs alike.

 What is the New Forest famous for?